makman568/algofun/pq/hybridconsensus.md

 wrapping each BA★ message in a Falcon-1024 signature.
 Wrappers are verified during gossip and cached temporarily for catchup peers.
 No block-format changes, no ledger growth, and no protocol redesign.

-NOTE: This proposal addresses only post-quantum consensus authentication.
-Algorand already supports post-quantum account-level authentication today via falcon_verify LogicSigs, so account-layer PQ migration is out of scope and does not require changes to consensus.

 # 2. Background
 Algorand's security comes from three components: VRF-based eligibility, Ed25519 authentication,